01 of 09

 The bathroom may be the last bastion of analog living, but not for very long.
 More and more high tech gadgets are making their way into the bathroom.
 Most noticeable is the increased use of digital temperature settings: set your shower at your preferred temperature, and get a steady flow of water that won't cool down or heat up unexpectedly.

-Cool light effects are also making their way into bathroom spaces; this bathroom by Phil Kean Design, for example, has shifting mood lighting that can be programmed with different patterns.
+Cool light effects are also making their way into bathroom spaces; this bathroom by Phil Kean Design, for example, has well-thought-out mood lighting that can be programmed with different patterns.